 - Exams: These are longer quizzes that cover material over several lab periods.
+The same policies listed for quizzes exist for exams.
 They may have a practical element that will involve looking at models, pictures or actual specimen and answering questions.
-All answers will be recorded using ipads or other electronic devices.
+The exams, like the quizzes will be taken on the lab ipads or your personal electronic devices using the Resondus Lock-down browser.
 These exams will usually take 1 hour to complete.
 Makeup Exams are only given in EXTREME circumstances for documented university excused absences when permission is given to attend and make up the exam with another lab section during the same week!
 They are not permitted for students who just want more time during the week to get ready for the exam or student who oversleep or have to work.
-These are not university excused absences. - Documentation must cover the date missed in lab.
-For example, if your lab meets on Tuesday and you obtained a doctor's note for Monday because of illness, you still need to take the quiz/test on Tuesday. - \circ $\,$ See the list of excusable and non- excusable absences under Quizzes above.
+These are not university excused absences.
+In order to be eligible to take a makeup exam you must have a documented, valid, university-excused absence that strictly prohibited you from taking the exam on the schedule data and time.
+You must also make arrangements with your TA or Instructor ASAP to makeup the exam.
+Waiting more than a week, except in extreme circumstances, to inform you TA/Instructor and arrange a makeup forfeits your ability to make up the exam. - Documentation must cover the date missed in lab.
+For example, if your lab meets on Tuesday and you obtained a doctor's note for Monday because of illness, you still need to take the quiz/test on Tuesday. - See the list of excusable and non- excusable absences under Quizzes above.